gldeng/universe/formal_theory/formal_theory_mind_brain_en.md

 $$\mathcal{M}_{MB}(|Ψ_M\rangle) = \sum_i P_i |Ψ_M\rangle\langle Ψ_M|P_i$$

-where $P_i$ are projection operators determined by brain states.
+where $`P_i`$ are projection operators determined by brain states.
 This process is similar to quantum measurement but has unique characteristics:

 1. **Selective Collapse**: Only attended mental states undergo collapse
 2. **Reversibility**: Some mental state collapses are partially reversible